cctbx/cctbx_project/README.md

 <a name="deprecated"></a>
 ### Deprecated installation instructions
-While seemingly simpler, one can just execute bootstrap and let the default settings work the magic of installation.. **Do this at your own risk.** Current efforts to use conda have made cross platform builds and post-install development much more stable.
+One can just execute bootstrap and let the default settings work the magic of installation.
+While seemingly more simple, **do this at your own risk.** Current efforts to use conda have made cross platform builds and post-install development much more stable.
 Note this installation procedure will take longer, and requires a lot of space:

 ```
 ./bootstrap.py
 ```

-### After you build
+## After you build

 #### updating internal dependencies
 hot update can be run at anytime to update the modules